MAGvACC/documentation/docs/controllers/aerodrome-procedures/carthage.md

 Instructions to carry out a missed approach may be given to avert an unsafe situation.
 When a missed approach is initiated, cockpit workload is inevitably high.
 Any transmissions to aircraft going around should be brief and kept to a minimum.

 <blockquote>
-"Syphax 14 Tango, go around".
+"Syphax 14 Tango, go around, I say again, go around, acknowledge".
 </blockquote>

 Once the traffic has acknowledged the instruction and is observed to be safely climbing away, they shall be handed off to the Approach controller.